MJoergen/nexys4ddr/dyoc/ep17_-_Software_Interrupts/README.md

 lines 309 and 325.

 ## 00 BRK
 Here we need to read from the hardware vectors.
 This requires adding the lines 354-359 in cpu/datapath.vhd.

+This instruction is a bit tricky, since it is actually a two-byte instruction, even though the second byte is not used.
+The Program Counter value stored on the stack is the address after the second byte, so the Program Counter needs to be incremented twice, before the value is stored onto the stack.

+Furthermore, the Break bit in the Status Register must be set before it is pushed onto the stack, but the value itself in the Status Register is not changed.

 ## 40 RTI
 No changes to the datapath is needed to this instruction.